Breema: Breema Bodywork

 Breema bodywork is performed on a padded floor with recipients fully clothed.
 The practice involves stretches, rhythmic tapping, gentle leaning, and holding postures.
 Sessions typically last 30 minutes to an hour and aim to create a nurturing atmosphere that balances life energy.

 Self-Breema Exercises

 Self-Breema exercises are solo practices allowing individuals to experience being both giver and receiver.
 These natural, tension-free movements help release stress, enhance vitality, and support overall balance.
 Practicing Self-Breema fosters mindfulness, dexterity, and presence, providing tools for harmonious living.

 Benefits

 Breema promotes a nurturing connection between one’s body, mind, and emotions.
 This practice can support a state of balance, increased vitality, and enhanced clarity.
 Secondary benefits include tension release, improved posture, and greater receptivity to the present moment.
 Breema’s principles are particularly effective in cultivating mindfulness and finding harmony with oneself and others.

-Training and Certification
+Certification

 The Breema Center offers ongoing classes and workshops as well as a 165-hour certification program, including training in bodywork, Self-Breema exercises, and the Nine Principles of Harmony.
 Certified practitioners may pursue advanced training to become instructors, a process requiring extensive experience and ongoing education.